feifxi/Book-Borrowing-Recorder/README.md

 # INT103 Final Project

 This project is the final project of the INT103 Course.
 It is a Java application designed with a text-based UI and implements multiple data storage methods, including in-memory storage, file storage, and database storage.
-The project uses a clean architecture design to ensure the separation of concerns, making the codebase easier to maintain and scale.
+This project uses a clean architecture design to ensure the separation of concerns.

 ## Functions